What we know about the connection between reading & writing

 - Continue to read aloud and talk about authors’ writing regularly

 One of the main benefits of book planning is that children get to hear books read aloud with regularity.
 They are also encouraged to talk about books.
 This needs to continue with gusto.

 - Ensure children are receiving a rich writing diet

 To give children a truly rounded apprenticeship in writing, scheme writers should emphasise that not all writing tasks they suggest should be tethered to books.
-They must provide teachers and children with an opportunity to write about and use their own thoughts, opinions, concerns, their local community, funds of knowledge, funds of identity and cultures – things that might not be found in texts but nonetheless are essential resources that writers use (Young et al in press).
+They must provide teachers and children with an opportunity to write about and use their own thoughts, opinions, concerns, their local community, funds of knowledge, funds of identity and cultures – things that might not be found in texts but nonetheless are essential resources that writers use (Young et al 2022.
 Teachers can do this by ensuring that children are aware of all the reasons we are moved to write (Young & Ferguson 2020).